 Under the Health & Safety at Work, etc. Act, it is the duty of an employer to have an up-to-date written statement of Health and Safety Policy, and the Management of Health & Safety at Work Regulations require the arrangements for carrying out that policy to be brought to the attention of employees.
 The general policy statement of the employer is often complemented by policy statements from those departments, such as science, with particular risks.
-This policy is intended to guide teaching and technical staff working within the Science Departments to ensure faculty specific risks are identified and managed safely.
-It is endorsed by the Governors of the Foundation, via the Governance Committee and thus forms part of the Foundation's overall health and safety policy.
+This document is intended to guide teaching and technical staff working within the Science Departments to ensure faculty specific risks are identified and managed safely.
+It is endorsed by the Governors of the Foundation, via the Risk, Governance and Compliance Committee and thus forms part of the Foundation's overall health and safety policy.

-Science (teaching) has an excellent health & safety record and this department is keen to promote practical work as an essential component of good science teaching.
-It is determined that concerns about health and safety should not be allowed to inhibit good teaching.
-However, it is the duty of all members of the science staff, i.e., teachers, staff who work in the department occasionally, technicians, teaching assistants and trainees; to:
+Science teaching has an excellent health & safety record and this department is keen to promote practical work as an essential component of good science teaching.
+It is determined that spurious concerns about health and safety should not be allowed to inhibit good teaching.
+However, it is the duty of all members of the science staff, i.e., teachers, staff who work in the department occasionally, technicians, teaching assistants and trainees:

-- take reasonable care for the health and safety of themselves and other persons who may be affected by their acts or omissions during work; - be familiar with this policy by periodic reference to it; - make themselves aware of any revisions; - follow its provisions; and - cooperate with other members of staff in promoting health and safety.
+- to take reasonable care for the health and safety of themselves and other persons who may be affected by their acts or omissions during work; - to be familiar with this policy by periodic reference to it; - to look out for any revisions; - to follow its provisions, and - to cooperate with other members of staff in promoting health and safety.

 This policy is reviewed regularly by the Head, Estates Manager and Heads of Chemistry, Physics and Biology.
 All Science Department staff are provided with copies of the policy - teachers, technicians, teaching assistants, trainees, etc. - and this Policy is automatically issued to new staff when they arrive, as part of their induction process.
-Staff are expected to sign the Policy agreement form each September (which includes this Health and Safety Policy).
+Staff are expected to sign the Policy agreement google form each September (which includes this Health and Safety Policy).

-A reference copy of this policy is kept in the STC staff room, the QEGS science department staff rooms, and on FireFly, available for consultation by staff and for inspection by visiting HSE inspectors or a representative of the employer.
+A reference copy of this policy is kept in the STC staff room, the QEGS science department staff rooms, and on the FireFly policies available for consultation by staff and for inspection by visiting HSE inspectors or a representative of the employer.
 Any new instructions, restrictions or rescinded (lifted) restrictions made by the employer are communicated to all staff in writing as well as being attached to the reference copy of this policy.